 As a quite general rule bracelets are more solid in character than necklaces.
 A string of beads is the typical form of a necklace, but an enlarged wedding ring may more fittingly be taken as the type of a bracelet.
-Nevertheless, the two types now and then merge into each We have already seen this in the case of the torques, as far as necklaces are concerned, so equally we find sometimes bracelets which consist of a ring of small objects strung together as beads.
+Nevertheless, the two types now and then merge into each other.
+We have already seen this in the case of the torques, as far as necklaces are concerned, so equally we find sometimes bracelets which consist of a ring of small objects strung together as beads.
 In Hawaii such bracelets are most effectively made with boars' tusks pierced about the middle and strung on a strong fibre: the natural curve of the tusks makes the outline of these bracelets very graceful.
 From Benin city were obtained some most cleverly carved armlets cut in ivory, and the natives of some parts of West Africa, especially the Yorubas, are clever at casting highly ornamented armlets of bronze, often set all over with little pendants, something after the fashion of Norwegian work.

 From Central India we get many ordinary objects of jewellery cast in a sort of pewter, melting easily; among these bracelets are common.
-All these are types of early work surviving still among tribes which have not yet risen much above the level of primitive peoples, middle-a fashion usual in most early piercings of stones.
-Another bracelet, strung on a plait of gold wires and oxen hairs, has beads of turquoise, amethyst, and gold, the smaller beads arranged sometimes in groups, three in a row, very cleverly managed.
-The centre has a circular gold disc of two gold plates soldered together at their edges, the upper plate pierced and curling over inwards like the petals of a flower.
+All these are types of early work surviving still among tribes which have not yet risen much above the level of primitive peoples, and it is from the study of them that we can guess approximately how those races which are to-day civilised worked when they also produced their works of art under primitive conditions.

-MODERN ARMLET OF POARS' TUSKS FROM THE HAWAHAN ISLANDS
+MODERN ARMLET OF BOARS' TUSKS FROM THE HAWAIIAN ISLANDS

-BRITISH GOLD TORQUES OF 8TH OR GTH CENTURY, A.D.
+BRITISH GOLD TORQUES OF 8TH OR 9TH CENTURY, A.D.